Please read this page for important information about commenting on Web Content Accessibility Guidelines (WCAG) 2.

 - WCAG documents listed in the navigation area of this page

-- How WAI Develops Accessibility Guidelines through the W3C Process: Milestones and Opportunities to Contribute
+- How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute